 Here are some other ways to live off student loans you will need to take care of for a while in your 20s and 30s:

 Buy a house.
 If you have a job but do not have a home, a car, and are not paying your student loans, then this is another way to make money off of your student loans.
 Buying a house is something you need to do if you want to make money on your student loans.
 You can also get a line of credit for your mortgage with your student loans.
+You can learn more about how you could do so if you try this out.
 Buy a car, a home, and a car insurance policy.
 Just like with paying off your car loans, you are going to need to find a way to make money off your student loans, and this involves going to places that people have a hard time doing.
 There are student loan brokers that specialize in offering lines of credit to people who want to buy houses.
 The typical scenario: You are in your 20s and 30s, and you have been working for several years without a decent paying job, but you are also getting your student loans taken care of with the help of your parents.
 As you begin to make money, you will be able to negotiate these deals to get yourself a better deal, but you’ll still need to pay cash.
 For some of the borrowers, this would be challenging, but with many of these deals, it’s just not possible for a borrower to just pay the loan off with cash.

 The other option is to find an employment, and to use that employment as collateral for a line of credit.
 This is a lot harder, and would likely require some form of savings to be set aside to cover the initial down payment, as well as a guarantee of repayment from an employer.
 In this case, you will still need to have savings.
 But as your income and the interest rates of your loan start to increase, this becomes an easier choice to make.